CSCfi/csc-user-guide/docs/data/Allas/migration_tutorial.md

 Connection stays active for eight hours.
 </pre>

-Allas-conf opens a connection to the specified Allas project for eight hours.
-If you want to start using some other project, you need to run allas-conf again.
-However in one shell session, you can have only one Allas project active at a time.
+`allas-conf` opens a connection to the specified Allas project for eight hours.
+If you want to start using some other project, you need to run `allas-conf` again.
+However, in one shell session, you can have only one Allas project active at a time.

 Next I go to the _zebrafish_ directory.